colinehr/cs172/assignments/powerball.md

 | 1               | yes             | $4           |
 | 0               | yes             | $4           |

+If a result occurs and isn't on this list, you win $0.

 ## Submission

 Upload your `powerball.py` file to the Google Classroom.